Pahang: Etymology

-We can then use this lexemic starting point to explain other derivatives such as Pahang the river, Mahang the place (name given to Pahang by Jakuns), Mahang the tree (macaranga 血桐树, a common tree species in secondary forests, likely named after the toponym of the same phoneme).
-The proto-Malays of the Sungai Bebar who interacted with trito-Malays likely acquired the term from their city counterparts and the name was fossilized their memory.
-The theory that the state was named after the a river or a tree is unsatisfactory as we still need to explain how the river or the tree got their names.
+This lexemic starting point can be used to explain other derivatives terms such as the Pahang River, Mahang the place (name given to Pahang by Jakuns), Mahang the tree (Macaranga, a common tree species in secondary forests, likely named after the toponym of the same phoneme).
+The Proto-Malays of Sungai Bebar who interacted with Trito-Malays likely acquired the term from their city counterparts.
+The theories that the state was named after the river or tree are unsatisfactory as they do not explain how the river or the tree got their names.